kragen/derctuo/bok-outline.md

 for every 4 million people would be more than adequate for Cambodia, though, since in the 16384 words on Cambodia, we could surely find space to mention the Khmer Rouge.

+Reading Level 3 might take a year at a reasonable level of reading speed, a bit over 1000 hours if you read it like a novel.

 The OERCommons textbooks mentioned earlier include 17 history textbooks, but most are too specific to include either of the events I